Manually Top Up Your Account with CHEQ.

 Get started with our tutorials for cheqd Studio functionality.

-cheqd Studio is a set of guides, tutorials and APIs to help users establish an end-to-end trusted ecosystem for digital credentials.
+cheqd Studio is a set of APIs, guides and tutorials to help users establish an end-to-end trusted ecosystem for digital credentials.

 Using REST APIs, customers can build cheqd's trust infrastructure into existing applications.
 All of cheqd’s existing open-source libraries remain available, and cheqd Studio does not necessitate developers to switch their SSI stack in their entirety, but allows them to build into their existing tooling, for example alongside APIs such as the Universal Resolver.